Aptivi/NitrocidKS/DocGen/wiki/utilities/KSJsonifyLocales.md

 - The translated version (lng-T, for e.g. arb-T)
 - The transliterated version (lng, for e.g. arb)

+[!WARNING]
-WARNING: The custom language shouldn't be under the same three-letter language name; it should be unique.
+The custom language shouldn't be under the same three-letter language name; it should be unique.
 If you're creating a fixed version of the existing language, you should append a number after it.
 For example, "afr-1", not "afr".

 ### How to use